 Scrap is Rust’s universal currency — it unlocks blueprints through the research table and tech tree, buys from vending machines, and funds your whole wipe.
-This guide covers the best scrap sources, the safest monuments for beginners, what to recycle, and efficient farming routes.
+This guide covers the best scrap sources, the safest monuments for beginners, what to recycle, and efficient farming routes, with a sources table so you can see where the scrap actually is.

 Roadside barrels: the easy start